Iranians, Iraqis march to back Palestinians, reject Trump Mideast plan

 Quds Day was launched by Ayatollah Ruhollah Khomeini, the leader of Iran’s 1979 Islamic revolution, and is held on the last Friday of the Muslim fasting month of Ramadan.

 Opposition to Israel is a cornerstone of Shi’ite-led Iran.
-It backs Palestinian and Lebanese Islamist militant groups opposed to peace with Israel, which Tehran refuses to recognise.
+It backs Palestinian and Lebanese Islamist militant groups opposed to peace with Israel, which Tehran refuses to recognize.

 Iraq’s most powerful Shi’ite militias are backed and trained by Iran.
 They helped retake swathes of land captured by Islamic State alongside Iraqi government forces supported by a U.S.-led international coalition, but tensions between Tehran and Washington have spilled over into Baghdad.